Why an Energy-Efficient House Can

 Symptoms of VOC Exposure

-Some people are more affected by VOCs than others.
+Some people are more sensitive to VOCs than others.
 The EPA says symptoms of VOC exposure entail:

 • Irritated eyes, nose or throat